Rational solutions to the Variants of Erd\H{o}s- Selfridge superelliptic curves: Lemmas on ternary equations

 The respective level of the newforms that are associated to equation $(i)$ are $N\in \{ 1, 2, 3, 6 \}$ according to \cite[Lemma 2.1, 3.2]{BS}.
 This is a contradiction.

 For equation $(ii)$, we need only to consider the corresponding Frey curve that will arise from the weight $2$ newforms with trivial characters of level

 Since $5|xy$, the Frey curve has a multiplicative reduction at $5$.
 Therefore $7|\mathcal{N}_{K/Q}(c_5\pm 6)$ from \cite[Proposition 4.2]{BS} as $5$ is co-prime to $7N$.
-We checked that for all the newforms of the corresponding levels, this is an impossibility.
+We find this to be untrue by checking for all the newforms of the corresponding levels.
 Hence there is no solution.

 For equation $(iii)$, we find that $N\in\{256, 768\}.$ Similar to equation $(ii)$, we conclude that $7|\mathcal{N}_{K/Q}(c_5\pm 6)$.
 We have for weight $2$ newforms of level $256,768$ with trivial Nebentypus character, which is a contradiction. \end{proof}